 What does it cost to play for Fencor?

 There is an initial mandatory $50 tryout fee collected along with the Registration Form.
 We encourage you do it on-line but can be done at the tryout.
-That money goes toward the expenses of running the tryout.
-When your daughter makes a team, you will be required to pay a Fencor Player Fee of $475 ($525 if 9th grade or older) by the team’s paperwork practice.
+That money goes toward the expenses of running tryouts.
+When your daughter makes a team, you will be required to pay a Fencor Player Fee of $550 by the team’s paperwork practice.
 If you cannot make the practice you can pay online on that day.
-If a first-time player for Fencor you will need to purchase a new uniform as the supplier has discontinued old style.
+If a first-time player for Fencor you will need to purchase a new uniform.
 There is a cost of $125 for a home and away set.

 How are the registration fees used?